STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Experimental Results

-\textbf{Comparison with State-of-the-art methods:} Table~\ref{tab:val-detail} shows the detailed results of ours compared with those of state-of-the-art methods. * indicates those methods that additional images are utilized to train the segmentation network.
-For MIL-FCN~\cite{pathak2014fully}, EM-Adapt~\cite{2015-papandreou-weakly} and CCNN~\cite{pathak2015constrained}, the segmentation networks are trained on $train\_aug$ taken from VOC 2012.
+Table~\ref{tab:val-detail} shows the detailed results of ours compared with those of state-of-the-art methods. * indicates those methods that use additional images to train the segmentation network.
+For MIL-FCN~\cite{pathak2014fully}, EM-Adapt~\cite{2015-papandreou-weakly}, CCNN~\cite{pathak2015constrained}, DCSM~\cite{shimoda2016distinct}, BFBP~\cite{saleh2016built} and SEC~\cite{kolesnikov2016seed}, the segmentation networks are trained on $train\_aug$ taken from VOC 2012.
 For MIL-ILP-*~\cite{pinheiro2015weakly}, the segmentation network is trained with 700K images for 21 classes taken from ILSVRC 2013.
-Image-level prior (ILP), and some smooth priors, \ie, superpixels (-sppxl), BING~\cite{cheng2014bing} boxes (-bb) and MCG~\cite{arbelaez2014multiscale} segmentations (-seg), are utilized to post-process to further boost the segmentation results.
-The proposed framework is learned on 50K (40K simple images from \texttt{Flickr-Clean} and 10K complex images from PASCAL VOC) images, the image number of which is much smaller compared with the ones of~\cite{pinheiro2015weakly} (700K).
+Image-level prior (ILP), and some smooth priors, \ie, superpixels (-sppxl), BING~\cite{cheng2014bing} boxes (-bb) and MCG~\cite{arbelaez2014multiscale} segmentations (-seg), are utilized for post-processing to further boost the segmentation results.
+The proposed framework is learned on 50K (40K simple images from \texttt{Flickr-Clean} and 10K complex images from PASCAL VOC) images, which are much fewer compared with those of~\cite{pinheiro2015weakly} (700K).
 Surprisingly, our result can make a significant improvement compared with the best result of~\cite{pinheiro2015weakly} (49.8\% \emph{vs.} 42.0\%).
+It can be observed that SEC~\cite{kolesnikov2016seed} achieves the state-of-the-art performance on this challenging task.
+The superiority of SEC mainly benefits from using CRF-based constrain-to-boundary loss for network optimizing.
+By only using cross-entropy loss, the mIoU score reported in~\cite{kolesnikov2016seed} is 45.4\%.
+Based on simple images that are cheap to obtain, our STC framework can easily achieve the competitive performance (49.8\% \emph{vs.} 50.7\%) by simply employing cross-entropy loss.